wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 [See the online demo here](http://wpdemo.allprowebtools.com)

+[AllProWebTools Tutorial videos](http://www.youtube.com/allprowebtools1) are also available to assist you.

 * Can sell items worldwide - but only works for United States based businesses and US Dollars
 * iPhone integration with the [AllProWebTools iPhone app](http://www.allprowebtools.com/app)
 * Shopping Cart